KnowEnG/Kubernetes_AWS/dev/Zero-To-KnowDev.md

 Note: This may take a while.
 Verify via Console/CLI that the KnowDev master(s), node(s), pipes1(s), and pipes2(s) are terminated.

+Delete the s3 bucket created as a state store.

 Optionally, delete the EFS and terminate the KnowDevKOPS VM.

 Finally, remove A record for "dev.knoweng.org" in the IPAM manager, so that UIUC owned domain doesn't point to an arbitrary machine.